April The Giraffe Baby Name: What Will Officials Name The New Baby Giraffe? Announcement Could Be Major Event

 And there could be a big event planned for the reveal of April the Giraffe’s baby name.

 “A current, possible exclusive deal with a day time talk show,” Patch said.
-“We are shocked on just how viral this has gone.”

 There could be a drawback to the plan to let fans help select April the Giraffe’s baby name.
 Online naming contests in recent years have turned into something of a farce, with fans trying to push the most ridiculous names possible.